nahuel-ianni/leetcode/README.md

 To explore a solution:

 1. Navigate to the relevant difficulty folder (`Easy`, `Medium`, `Hard`).
+2. Find the desired problem folder.
-2. Open the file with the appropriate language extension.
+3. Open the file with the appropriate language extension.

 ## Progress and Updates
 This repository is regularly updated with new solutions as I continue solving LeetCode problems.